topologicalmedialab/deep-performance-dwelling-monitor/CONTRIBUTING.md

 <a name="commit-messages"></a>
 ### Commit Messages Convention

-A commit message's intial line should provide a summary in the imperative present tense, and should be 50 characters or less.
+A commit message's intial line should provide a summary in the past tense, and should be 50 characters or less.
+If the work is related to a Github issue (which is ideal), ensure to append the line with the issue number.

 Further description is encouraged, and may take place in subsequent lines below the summary.